inspirer/textmapper/documentation.md

 - `power(power(2, 2),3)` → 64 ❌ or
 - `power(2, power(2, 3))`→ 256 ✔️

-Whether correct interpretation requires to evaluate first from the left-most symbol or from  the right-most symbol depends on the operator is the **associativity** of the operator.
+Whether correct interpretation requires to evaluate first from the left-most symbol or from the right-most symbol depends on the operator, it depends on the conventions of arithmetic, for these examples.
+This is named the **associativity** of the operator, and this is one of:
-- left associative like substraction,
+- *left associative* like substraction,
-- right associative like power,
+- *right associative* like power,
-- associative like addition: left or right does not matter,
+- *associative* like addition: left or right does not matter,
-- non-associative can't be chained.
+- *Non-associative* which means that operators can't be chained.
 For example: a range operator, as in `1..100`, is non-associative.

-Another type of ambiguity is possible when it is not explicit which arguments belong to which operator.
+When operator are composed, another type of ambiguity arises: which arguments belong to which operator.
 For example, `3*2+1` can be interpreted:
 - `product(3, add(2, 1))` → `product(3, 3) → 9	` ❌
 - `add(product(3, 2), 1)` → `add(6, 1) → 7` ✔️